soupi/learn-haskell-blog-generator/mdbook-src/03_02-parsing_01.md

 and `decrement`.

-A solution we could come up with is to slowly "pass" one number to the other number iteratively, by increment one, and decrement the other.
+A solution we could come up with is to slowly "pass" one number to the other number iteratively, by incrementing one, and decrementing the other.
 And we do that until the number we decrement reaches 0.

 For example for `3` and `2`: